CharlotteAneriksson/my-milestone2/README.md

 ### Adjustments
 * Original landingpage UX
   * Changed the original UX to a more understandable one for the youngest kids.
-Changes the buttons into flags.
+Changed the buttons into flags.
   * Added a ?-button so that you can read about what it is and how it works.
-Good for the parents.
+Good for the parent and maybe also good for older children or sibblings.

 ## Bugs and Bugfixers
 *